rubygems/guides/setting-up-multifactor-authentication.md

 ## Authentication levels

 When you register a new device or enable MFA for the first time, we will enable MFA for both the UI and the API.
-If you go to the _profile edit_ page again, in the _multifactor authentication_ section, you will see a dropdown menu with three options:
+If you go to the _edit settings_ page again, in the _multifactor authentication_ section, you will see a dropdown menu with three options:

 - **Disabled**: disables MFA.
 Please delete rubygems.org account from your authenticator app after disabling.